raphiz/seriesbutler/README.rst

 What's next
 ===========
 #.
+Improve performance with the help of generators...
+#.
 Prefere links that have a good quality declared (eg. HD or 10/10 video)
 #.
 Rethink design -> Eventually use map/filter/sort methods for handling links